• info@al-dirassa.com

 Alcohol bottles lined up on a shelf

-Alcohol is forbidden in Islam because it harms faith, the mind, health, family life and society.
-This prohibition is not an isolated rule.
-It is part of a complete Islamic vision that aims to protect human beings from what clouds judgment and distances them from the worship of Allah.
+Alcohol is forbidden in Islam because it harms faith, reason, health, family and society.
+This prohibition is not an isolated rule; it belongs to a complete vision that seeks to protect the human being from what clouds judgment and distances one from worshipping Allah.

 In the Quran, the prohibition of alcohol was revealed gradually.
-This gradual process shows the wisdom of Islamic legislation: the early Muslims were educated step by step until they completely abandoned wine and intoxicating drinks.
+This progression shows the wisdom of Islamic legislation: the first Muslims were educated step by step until wine and intoxicating drinks were completely abandoned.

 What Is the Place of Alcohol in Islam?

-In Islam, alcohol is part of what the texts call الخمر khamr.
-This term refers to what covers, clouds or alters the mind.
-It therefore does not only refer to wine, but to anything that causes intoxication or impairs the intellect.
+In Islam, alcohol belongs to what the texts call الخمر, khamr.
+This term refers to what covers, clouds or alters reason.
+It therefore does not refer only to wine, but to anything that causes intoxication or impairs the mind.

-The mind has an important place in religious responsibility.
-It allows a believer to understand, choose, pray with awareness and distinguish right from wrong.
-Anything that seriously damages or weakens the mind is therefore treated with great seriousness in Islam.
+Reason has an important place in religious responsibility.
+It allows the believer to understand, choose, pray consciously and distinguish right from wrong.

 The Gradual Prohibition of Alcohol in the Quran

-The Quran addressed the issue of alcohol in several stages.
-This progression allowed believers to first understand its harms, then detach themselves from it completely.
+The Quran addressed alcohol in several stages.
+This gradual process allowed believers to understand its harms and then detach from it completely.

 The Quran mentions that wine and gambling may contain some apparent benefits, but that their sin and harm are greater than their benefit.